 - Communication skills – graphic designers must know how to effectively communicate with customers and their colleagues to ensure that their designs reflect the desired message.

-- Computer skills – although it is a no brainer that a graphic designer must have vast knowledge about computer operations, they must also understand the various graphic design software and tools.
+- Computer skills – although it is a no-brainer that a graphic designer must have a vast knowledge of computer operations, they must also understand the various graphic design software and tools.

 - Time-management skills – graphic designers often work on several projects at a go.
 This means that they should know how to correctly manage their time as some projects might be time-sensitive.

 - Creativity and artistic ability – when hired, graphic designers are automatically tasked with becoming the face of the company or brand that they are to market.
 They need to put themselves in the client’s shoes and figure out how the brand would best be received.
 After that, one should also develop unique and creative ways of putting the brand out there without copying someone else’s style.